 Online Learning at Edmonds College

-Spring 2021 classes at Edmonds College will be delivered online as much as possible.
-Please consult Student Resources for Spring Quarter 2021 for additional information about specific classes.
+Summer 2021 classes at Edmonds College will be delivered online as much as possible.
+Please consult Student Resources for Summer Quarter 2021 for additional information about specific classes.
 You might not have experience taking online classes, and that’s okay.
 We’re all learning together how to cope with the effects of COVID-19.
 If you need some help learning how to be an online student, we can help you!

 Our guide below will help you figure out: